 The 15 Biggest Rock Stars Who Live in Arizona

 Stevie Nicks doesn't live here anymore.
-Neither does Megadeth frontman Dave Mustaine, Dokken's George Lynch, Kerry King of Slayer, former Metallica bassist Jason Newsted, nor Rock 'n' Roll Hall of Fame inductee Linda Ronstadt.
-At one time, all of these rock greats may have called Arizona their home, but have since left our state for new addresses.
-(Heck, even Chester Bennington of Linkin Park, who grew up in the Valley, reportedly sold his longtime pad in Gilbert recently and moved back to L.A.)
+Neither does Megadeth frontman Dave Mustaine, Dokken's George Lynch, Kerry King of Slayer, former Metallica bassist Jason Newsted, nor Linkin Park front man Chester Bennington.
+At one time, all of these aforementioned rock greats may have called Arizona their home, but have since left our state for new addresses.

-All that said, however, Arizona still boasts many recognizable rock stars as residents, whether they're of the homegrown variety or, just like a majority of our population, wound up moving here.
+With all that said, however, Arizona still boasts many recognizable rock stars as residents, whether they're of the homegrown variety or, just like a majority of our population, wound up moving here for one reason or another.

-There's Alice Cooper, Brett Michaels, and Rob Halford, of course, not to mention many other famed vocalists, guitarists, and percussionists whose names are listed in both the annals of rock history and Arizona property records.
+There's the always entertaining Maynard James Keenan of Tool and Puscifer fame, of course, as well as Alice Cooper, Rob Halford, Nils Lofgren, and many other famed vocalists, guitarists, and percussionists whose names are listed in both the annals of rock history and Arizona property records.

 We've searched high and low for the many rockers who have Phoenix, Tucson, or other Arizona cities as their return address and compiled a list of those we could confirm that actually live here.
 (In other words, Paul McCartney doesn't count, even if there's a chance he might still own that ranch down in southern Arizona.)